🚀 See Middesk in action with an instant, self-guided demo

 The catch is you may have to do this for hundreds or even thousands of businesses (including the people involved with them and the countries they’re based in).
 In addition, you may have to check dozens or even hundreds of watchlists, depending on which jurisdictions and industries you serve.

-An alternative is to use AML software, which can automatically check input data against several watchlists at once.
+An alternative is to use watchlist screening software, which can automatically check input data against several watchlists at once.
 However, even this isn’t a foolproof solution.
 Not all software will target all the watchlists relevant to you, or know how to handle information in different forms (e.g. spelling variations, typos, nicknames, abbreviations, and different alphabetical characters).

 So which method of watchlist screening should you use?
 The next section offers a detailed breakdown of the options.